 People with Alzheimer’s in Aegis’ memory care program can benefit from these activities geared toward supporting social interaction and slowing cognitive decline.
 Seniors who take advantage of the assisted living and specialized care options can also help fight the onset of dementia through Life Enrichment social activities.

-Being socially active is essential for maintaining cognitive function in one’s golden years, but it is also imperative to quality of life.
+Being socially active is essential for maintaining cognitive function, but it is also imperative to quality of life.
 With an emphasis on both brain health and life enrichment, Aegis Living communities make it their mission to get seniors involved and socially engaged.